rrive/workload-generator/README.md

-# Markov Chain Generator Tool for REST API Testing
+# Operation Transitions Graph Generator Tool for REST API Testing
 This tool generates a Markov chain based on application logs, modeling transitions of operations in a REST API.
 A graph is created from the logs that represents the actual behavior of users interacting with the application, enabling realistic test case generation.

-This tool was created to be used in the REST API testing tool [JepREST](https://github.com/preguica/JepREST) to request a new operation everytime a client recieves an answer from the application being tested.
+This tool was created to be used in the REST API testing tool [JepREST](https://github.com/preguica/JepREST) to request a new operation everytime a client recieves an answer from the SUT.

 ------------
 ## Features